drdonv/FRC-RTD/docs/source/index.rst

 **FRC Made Easy** is a site dedicated to helping students flatten the learning curve needed to program your team's robot.

-Check out the :doc:`usage` section for further information, including the :ref:`installation` links you'll need to begin.
+Check out the :doc:`getting-started` section for further information, including the :ref:`installation` links you'll need to begin.

 .. note::